ardinor/mojibake-flat/mojibake/content/posts/SSH_fail2ban_and_iptables.md

     :::bash
     cat /var/log/auth.log | grep 'sshd.*Invalid'

 I was somewhat surprised to see the number of attempts on even a fairly new server.
-It doesn't take them long to find them apparently!
+It doesn't take them long to find servers apparently!

     Nov  6 08:03:22 defestri sshd[31088]: Invalid user apolline from 115.114.14.195
     Nov  6 08:37:11 defestri sshd[31107]: Invalid user appolenia from 115.114.14.195